meetezra/EzraAI/docs/README.md

 4. Push your changes to your forked repository (`git push origin feature-branch`).
 5. Create a pull request from your fork to the main repository.

-## Contact

-For questions or feedback, please reach out to [your email or contact method].

----

 Thank you for using Hera AI — your on-chain trading coach!